 12-29-2011 03:03:17 | More by Chaney

-Stopped in here today, first thing I noticed was the sun gleaming off the bottles of beer in the front of the beer aisle... not the best treatment of the beer.
+Stopped in here today, first thing I noticed was the sun gleaming off the bottles of beer in the front of the beer aisle... not the best attention to quality.
 Front windows are completely open, sunlight hitting bottles on the shelves halfway down the aisle.
 Grabbed a few from the back to be safe.